chloroken/HunleffTimerLite/README.md

 	• Activate the script during the same tick you first get hit/splashed, just like the Runelite plugin.

 	• No trample functionality.
 Don't get trampled.
-Will add if someone needs it, just DM me on twitter @chloroken.
+If you need it badly, DM me on twitter @chloroken.

 Requires AutoHotKey to function.
 Although it doesn't input any commands and shouldn't break ToS, use at your own risk!